Lalaji Memorial Omega International School

 Lalaji Memorial Omega International School is a co-educational International day and boarding school situated on in Chennai, India, with more than 5000 students.
-The foundation stone of the school building was laid in 2005 by its promoter, Sri Parthasarathi Rajagopalachari,one of the respected saints from Tamilnadu.
+The foundation stone of the school building was laid in 2005 by its promoter, Sri Parthasarathi Rajagopalachari,one of the respected saints from Tamil Nadu.

 History

-Lalaji Memorial Omega International School was started in 2005 in Kolapakkam,Chennai.
+Lalaji Memorial Omega International School was started in 2005 in Kolapakkam, Chennai.

-S.Bhavani Shankar is the current principal of school.
+In the year 2025, The School completed its process of name change to 'Heartfulness International School, Omega Branch,'.